penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 tags: [ 'redteam', 'kali', 'dvwa' ]
 ---
 In this post we'll use [DVWA]({% post_url 2017-04-02-dvwa-kali %}) as usually, in order to access its user passwords using SQL injections.
-SQL injections are similar to [XSS]({% post_url 2017-04-08-dvwa-xss %}) and [command injection]({% post_url 2017-04-18-command-injection %}) attacks, in the way that user input is not validated and it ends up manipulating the vulnerable application.
+SQL injections are similar to [XSS]({% post_url 2017-04-15-dvwa-xss %}) and [command injection]({% post_url 2017-04-18-command-injection %}) attacks, in the way that user input is not sanitized and it ends up manipulating the vulnerable application.

 Let's navigate to the *SQL Injection* section of DVWA and look at its source: